SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Customer care.

-Unfortunately, a performance approach to safety requires significantly more effort, documentation, analysis, and thoughtfulness – all of which often translate to more resources.
+Unfortunately, a performance approach to safety requires significantly more effort, documentation, analysis, and thoughtfulness – all of which often translates to more resources.

 Moreover, performance-based safety requires a level of customized innovation that can actually open an organization up to more hazards, and potential audit findings, if implemented inappropriately.